lechefran/python_slam/README.md

 **Scikit-image**
 Scikit-image (skimage) is a collection of image processing algorithms.
 Check them out at [Scikit-image](https://scikit-image.org/).
-To install, use the command `pip3 install scikit-image`.
+To install, use the command `python3 -m pip install scikit-image`.

 ## Additional Requirements
 Here is a list of additional requirements that are used for this project: